 If you want to get a serious workout in, then you’ll want to consider an Assault Bike.
 They use air resistance and are designed to offer a total body workout, including the upper and lower body.

-Among the choices on the market today, one of our favourites is the Assault AirBike.
+Among the choices on the market today, one of our favorites is the Assault AirBike.
 This is the bike that you can find at the CrossFit Games, and also in just about every single box around the world.
 Is it really that good?
 Read our buying guide packed with information to learn more about it.

 - Twenty Sealed Ball Bearings throughout the frame and pivot points to provide a smooth and durable...